wevm/abitype/.changeset/small-dogs-turn.md

 "abitype": patch
 ---

-Fixed a bug where function signatures with no space returns were not infering correct values.
+Fixed type-level issue with human-readable function signatures with no space returns.